 Maidstone is the county town of Kent, in terms of its geography it is largely rural and the countryside offers high quality landscape and biodiversity.
-Approximately 50% of the borough population lives in a protecting the environment and landscape that makes the borough of parished area which aside from Tovil are rural.
-We are focused on achieving economic prosperity, whilst at the same time balancing
+Approximately 50% of the borough population lives in a parished area which aside from Tovil are rural.
+We are focused on achieving economic prosperity, whilst at the same time balancing protecting the environment and landscape that makes the borough of Maidstone a great place to live, work in and visit.